-If you notice any noise or leaking from your water pump it is probably bad and should be replaced right away.
-If the pump fails entirely the fluid may leak on your belts and they will need to be replaced as well, or if the pump seizes it will destroy the timing belt as well - which could lead to very expensive valve damage.
+If you notice any noise or leaking from your water pump, it is probably bad and should be replaced right away.
+If the pump fails entirely, the fluid may leak on your belts and they will need to be replaced as well.
+If the pump seizes it will destroy the timing belt as well which could lead to very expensive valve damage.

 Chilton's 1995 labor guide states the following for changing a water pump:

 8.1 hrs. for 924S/944

 The 924 water pump is less expensive than its 944/924S/968 counterpart. (p/n 060 121 011, $87 at Euroselect).
 And again, it makes no sense at all to use a rebuilt unit.